Estimated reading time: 4 minutes

-Refinancing your mortgage can present a way to reduce your interest rate and monthly payment, or cash out home equity.
-Here are some things to consider as you plan for one, and a quick breakdown of potential costs.
+Refinancing your mortgage can present a way to reduce your interest rate and mortgage payment, or cash out home equity.
+As you plan ahead for one, you may be wondering, “How much does it cost to refinance a mortgage?”
+Here’s a quick breakdown of potential costs and things to consider.

 Appraisal fee: Depending on your loan type, lenders may require an appraisal to evaluate your home’s condition and to determine its value.

 Attorney fees: Some (but not all) states require that an attorney be at your closing.
 An attorney may also be paid for services such as a title search and preparing and examining documents.

 Discount points: Mortgage points or discount points allow you to pay some of the interest on your loan upfront in exchange for a lower interest rate over the life of your loan.
 One discount point costs 1% of your mortgage amount.
 For example, if you have a $100,000 loan, one point would equal $1,000.